aexy-io/viral-ai-vids/viral-video-generation/README.md

 ### Prerequisites

 - Python 3.12 or higher
-- Create an account on [Kie.ai](https://kie.ai) and get your API key
+- Create a [Google Gemini](https://ai.google.dev/) API key for storyboard generation
 - [OpenRouter API key](https://openrouter.ai/) (to use any LLM model) or you preferred LLM API key, like OpenAI or Claude

 ### Project Structure